-This year marks the hundredth anniversary of the creation of the U.S. National Park Service, the federal agency charged with overseeing the more than 400 parks that make up our national park system.
+The U.S. National Park Service, the federal agency charged with overseeing the more than 400 parks that make up our national park system, was created on August 25, 1916.
 The national parks, which include an astonishing range of natural areas as well as historic and other cultural sites, are often touted, justifiably, as world-class travel destinations.
 But they are far more than simply places to vacation in.
 John Reynolds, a respected park manager who had a career with the Park Service of more than forty years, has eloquently described their deeper meaning:

 One way to look at the national park system is as an unparalleled intellectual feast, solidified by the fact that the parks themselves are real places where you can pair the intellect with emotion and place.
 You can follow our common fight for independence and creating and keeping a nation.
 You can think through our struggles to perfect who and what we are and who gets to share the American Dream.
 You can traverse ecological biomes from the Virgin Islands to the Arctic, from Fire Island to the islands of the Pacific.
 You can savor some of our creative juices in art, poetry, sculpture….
 And much, much more.
 Our parks are our history, our environment, our culture, our fights and our future.

 When you “pair the intellect with emotion and place,” what often results is a moment of insight: an unexpected instance where you suddenly understand something deeper about history, about nature, about others, about yourself.
 Here I offer ten “Moments of Insight” that I have had in the parks over the years.
 The name of this feature is “Top Ten Origins,” but the list below should be understood as a representative sample of the kinds of introspective experiences the parks offer, rather than as a ranking of the best—something that really is impossible, since all of us bring different sets of values and expectations to our national park experiences.